Logo The Horse Information Resource

 3. Avoid Enclosed Spaces

-No, I don't mean stalls, specifically.
-Rather, don't allow yourself to be between your horse and a wall or another horse if those distances are small, such as just a few feet.
+No, I don't mean stalls, specifically, but you can't let that space get too small.
+In general, don't allow yourself to be between your horse and a wall or between two horses if those distances are small, such as just a few feet.
 Your horse could jump to the side when startled and crush you between himself and the wall or himself and the other horse.
 Or, the other horse could do the same.
 And be alert that his shifting over time or that of another horse shifting doesn't "shrink" your safety space while you're focused on your task, such as brushing or cleaning hooves.

 4. Walking Around the Back of Your Horse